 15 – Watch a Race at Del Mar Racetrack

 The track is open starting Wednesday through Sunday and holds about eight to 12 races daily.
 The Del Mar Racetrack is a real draw for the high rollers and casual gamblers alike, so for the budget-conscious travelers, this may not be the ideal place to be.
 However, lightning-fast horse races that can get your heart pumping might be worth all the losses accrued.
 There is a 30-minute interval between races to place your bets or refill your drinks.

 16 – Explore the Embarcadero

-San Diego’s walkable harbor-front is teeming with shops, exciting sights, and eateries, that looks across the bay to Coronado Island.
-A lot of the Embarcadero’s curiosities is floating on the water; the USS Midway and some legacy ships of to the Maritime Museum.
+San Diego’s walkable harbor-front is teeming with shops, exciting sights, and eateries that look across the bay to Coronado Island.
+A lot of the Embarcadero’s curiosities are floating on the water, the USS Midway, and some legacy ships to the Maritime Museum.

 In November, the Embarcadero stages the San Diego Bay Wine & Food Festival, while the San Diego Symphony Orchestra (# 14 above) plays the Bayside Summer Nights from late-June to the beginning of September.

 Balboa Park is the nation’s largest urban cultural park with multiple parks, parks, play areas, and 17 museums.
 It is a real city treasure, and you will find many things to do in Balboa Park for nearly everyone.